Police United F.C.

 Police United Football club (สโมสรฟุตบอลเพื่อนตำรวจ) is a Thai defunct football club that was managed by the Royal Thai Police from 1960 to 2008.
-In 2017, the club merged with BEC Tero Sasana and changed the name to Police Tero F.C. at the beginning of season 2018.
+In 2017, the club merged with BEC Tero Sasana and changed the name to Police Tero at the beginning of season 2018.

 History

 1960–2009

 The club was founded as Police Sports Club in 1960.
 In 1965 the Association celebrated its first and only championship.
 After a period of inactivity, the club had recorded three relegations and 2 promotions in the last 10 years.
 They were promoted to the Thailand Premier League in 2006, followed in 2007 by a relegation.
 The following year, the club missed promotion by a margin of just 4 points of the season and finished in fourth place.
-Before the 2009 season, the club was renamed 'Royal Thai Police F.C..
+Before the 2009 season, the club was renamed Royal Thai Police F.C..
 This was due to the new requirements by the Thailand Premier League and the AFC, which provides that clubs act as companies and must also be registered as such.

 2009–2017

 The 2009 Thai Division 1 League was dominated from the outset by Police United.
 With 65 points from 30 games, the club gained their third promotion, to the Thai Premier League.
 The team scored a total of 76 goals.
 Manit Noywech, top striker of the club, reached 24 goals.
 After the end of the season the team had an awards reception.
 Chaiyong Khumpiam was named coach of the year, Sompong Yod-Ard as goalkeeper of the year and Manit Noywech striker of the year.

 For the 2010 season, the policy could undertake two high-quality players.
-In midfield were reinforced with the experienced Narongchai Vachiraban and attack with Nantawat Tansopa.
-The latter was top scorer in the 2008 AFC Champions League.
+In midfield, they were reinforced with the experienced Narongchai Vachiraban and attacked with Nantawat Tansopa.
+The latter was the top scorer in the 2008 AFC Champions League.
 With Goran Zoric another striker was added.
 Zoric is the first Australian in the Thai Premier League.